jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 * Chapter 2 of the RISC-V reader
 * in the front of the Computer Organization and Design book

-You must now extend ControlTransfer module with additional control to generate correct value for `nextpc` and correct result for `taken`.
+You must now extend JumpDetection module with additional control to generate the correct result for `taken`.
 **HINT**: As mentioned, `funct3` wire helps differentiate between different branch instructions.
 **HINT**: Use Chisel's `when` / `elsewhen` / `otherwise`, or `MuxCase` syntax.
 You can also use normal operators, such as `<`, `>`, `>=`, `===`, `=/=`, etc.
 **HINT**: The inputs are unsigned by default. `.asSInt` and `.asUInt` allows conversions of a chisel integer type to signed and unsigned integers respectively.

-**Important Note:** In this assignment you will not use the `taken` output of ControlTransfer unit anywhere in your single cycle CPU.
-However, we test if your ControlTransfer unit generates correct value for it.
-You will utilize `taken` in the next assignment.
+**Important Note:** In this assignment we will test if your JumpPcGenerator unit generates correct value for `jumppc`, which requires you to generate correct outputs from the JumpDetection unit.

-## Testing your ControlTransfer unit
+## Testing your JumpDetection unit

-We have updated the tests for your ControlTransfer unit.
+We have updated the tests for your JumpDetection unit.
 The tests, along with the other lab2 tests, are in `src/test/scala/labs/Lab2Test.scala`.

 In this part of the assignment, you only need to run the ControlTransfer unit tests.
 To run just these tests, you can use the sbt command `testOnly`, as demonstrated below.